maurorappa/DoH_server/README.md

  -  Run it ```docker run -d  -p 443:4443 -v /<path the the certs on the box>:/svc/ssl --name doh doh:local```

-# Enhancement to the original project:
+# Enhancement to the original project (https://github.com/m13253/dns-over-https):

  - use of the strongest TLS ciphers, random SessionTicket for every connection *